 Hence, for peace of mind by default I’d choose dry whole beans.
 That way I can soak them myself.

 I use tablespoons worth of ACV and 1/2 tsp of baking soda into 300g to 400g (what I usually make a time) with boiling water.
 Once it has soaked after about 12 hour mark.
 Drain and reboil the water and continue re-soaking for another, although optional ~ 12 hours.

 The longest soaking time I infrequently tried occasionally on record was around 48 hours, this include draining and resoaking every 12 hours.

-The most indispensible cookware, other than authentic stainless steel pan, is a pressure cooker.
-Choosing the right one however is an expensive trial and error.
-My first was a budget <$AUD 70 electrical ones at Kmart, and was supremely disappointed on how overhyped it is.
-Firstly the WARMING up time plus the cooking time is actually not much improvement than stove top cooking.
-And the inner pot is the inferior PTFE non stick coating, which I should have known all the more better though a few months too late.
+The most indispensible cookware, other than authentic stainless steel pan one should arguably have in a kitchen, is a pressure cooker.
+Choosing the right one however can be an expensive trial and error.
+My first was a budget <$AUD 70 electrical ones at Kmart, and was supremely disappointed how overhyped it is.
+Firstly, when adding up the WARMING up time plus the cooking time ~ is actually not much different than stove top cooking.
+Further – the inner pot is the inferior PTFE non stick coating, which I should have known all the more better, although a few months too late.

 - Soak the beans first, obviously and ideally 16+ hours.

 - Wash and drain under running water.
 Transfer to the pressure cooker and level with water just when everything is covered, roughly.
 Close the lid as accordingly to the instruction manual.